rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 talking to a running container engine, and you can manage containers, images, and volumes from its window.

-One thing the app will not do for you yet: turn on Kubernetes.
+One thing the app won't do for you yet: turn on Kubernetes.
 It starts with Kubernetes off, and this alpha has no settings screen or first-run dialog to change that, so you enable it from the command line.
 The first run installs `rdd` into `~/.rd2/bin`; put that on your `PATH` (or call `~/.rd2/bin/rdd`